talkohavy/guides/docs/programming/devops/helm.md

 ### - Step 7: Show Output

 If successful, Helm outputs the status.
 Release name, namespace, resources created, and any messages from `NOTES.txt` (templated and displayed).

+---

+## \*\*7.
+A successful installation (`--wait`)

+`helm` considers an installation successful as soon as the `manifest` is received by the kubernetes API server.
+It doesn't wait for the pods to be up and running.

+If you want that to happen, you can use the `--wait` flag.
+With it, `helm` will wait for the services and deployments to be created, and for the pods to be up and running.
+Only then the installation is considered successful.

+By default, `helm` waits about 5 minutes (300 seconds), and if the installation doesn't complete by that time, the installation is marked as **failure**.
+If you want to override the default timeout, you can use the `--timeout` flag, followed by the time.
+Examples of valid time values: `5m`, `10s`, `5m10s` (without quotes!).